vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 #.
 Once the Recovery Plan reaches 100%, open :fa:`bars` **> Virtual Infrastructure > VMs** and note the *new* IP Address of your *Initials*\ **-WebServer-...**.

 #.
-Open http://`Initials-WebServer-VM-NEW-IP-Address`:5001 in another browser tab and verify the change you'd made to your application is present.
+Open `http://` `Initials-WebServer-VM-NEW-IP-Address` :5001 in another browser tab and verify the change you'd made to your application is present.

 Congratulations!
 You've completed your first DR failover with Nutaix AHV, leveraging native Leap runbook capabilities and synchronous replication.